-19.3.3 Planning
+3.3 Planning

 The previous TOPs are used with a probabilistic roadmap module that returns collision free paths.
 A probabilistic roadmap (PRM) [17, 18] is built using a random generation of points in the configuration space.
-These points are joined if there is a free path between them and the information is stored in a graph G. Given an initial configuration g and a goal configuration g, the idea for path planning is to connect g and g to nodes g and g' in g.
-Given the random nature of the algorithm, some paths in g may be too long and irregular, so a smoothing algorithm, trying to find shortcuts, is applied.
-This process is illustrated in Figure 19.7.
+These points are joined if there is a free path between them and the information is stored in a graph G. Given an initial configuration s and a goal configuration g, the idea for path planning is to connect s and g to nodes s' and g' in G. Given the random nature of the algorithm, some paths in G may be too long and irregular, so a smoothing algorithm, trying to find shortcuts, is applied.
+This process is illustrated in Figure 7.
 A combination of the roadmap points with the TOPs produces a robust navigation module.